 We’ve hosted many popup events in the past, where we were cramming supplies into the back of a Prius.
 Each time we had an event, we had to pack and unpack the car, and we found ourselves wasting materials that weren’t sustainable because we had no where to store them.
 So we thought, why not create a more permanent way to store supplies and increase our capacity for popup events?

 We started with a team charrette asking ourselves, “How can we take popup design on the road?”; which inspired the question, “How can we create a mobile unit to help us do popup events?”

 The tiny home concept won by a landslide, and so the Tiny Wonderful was born.

-Meet Tiny Wonderful: a pop-up placemaking trailer that makes low cost, high impact placemaking demonstrations accessible to every community in Colorado.
-Learn more about Tiny Wonderful in our Q&A here.
+A pop-up placemaking trailer that makes low cost, high impact placemaking demonstrations accessible to every community in Colorado.

 Pop-up design helps users access and interact with familiar public spaces in new ways by implementing temporary installations such as:

 For our partnership with Bicycle Colorado, the process, tools, and techniques we implemented with Tiny Wonderful improves how each communitiy thinks about and interacts with nature, with the desired outcome of increasing the use of parks and open space and leading to more active lifestyles and improved health.

 The design and implementation process directly engages local coalitions and community members in identifying needs and solutions by collectively experimenting with temporary design solutions.
 Successful temporary design demonstrations will leverage work currently underway and provide additional ideas and feedback to inform future programs in even more communities throughout Denver and statewide.